Maryland Quitclaim Deed

 If a buyer and seller want the property to have a warranty on the title, they need to use a warranty deed.
 A Maryland quitclaim deed works best in cases where the two parties know each other well, such as when transferring property between family members or into a trust for estate planning needs.

-“Quit claims deed,” “quick claim deed,” and “quit claim deed” are all incorrect terms for a quitclaim deed in Maryland.
+“Quit claims deed,” “quick claim deed,” and “quit claim deed” are all incorrect terms for a quitclaim deed.

 Important Laws & Requirements